jordansissel/semicomplete.com/content/blog/home-office-automation/index.md

 To work around this softlock, I had to implement a queue with a 40ms delay between commands.

-# Networking with IPMI v1
+# Networking with IPMI: First Attempt

 IPMI is a pretty complex protocol, and because I couldn't find any Arduino or Mongoose OS libraries, I thought I may have to write my own.
 When glancing at the [IPMI spec](https://www.intel.com/content/www/us/en/servers/ipmi/ipmi-second-gen-interface-spec-v2-rev1-1.html), I felt it wasn't worth my time to implement given the complexity.